-Upon closure of the former DSCP, a Community Involvement Plan was developed, and community outreach evolved over the years as remediation progressed.
-A Restoration Advisory Board (RAB) was created to provide communities and individuals a framework for participating in the environmental remediation process.
-RAB public meetings were held regularly from 1996 through 2011, when RAB members determined meetings were no longer needed.
+Upon closure of the former DSCP, a community involvement plan was developed and community outreach evolved over the years as remediation progressed.
+A Restoration Advisory Board (RAB) was created to provide communities and individuals affected by the LNAPL plume a framework for participating in the environmental remediation process.
+RAB public meetings were held on a regular basis, starting in 1996 through 2011, when RAB members decided meetings were no longer needed.

 A Public Involvement Plan (PIP) was developed in 2004 as part of the remediation efforts.
 Under the Pennsylvania Land Recycling and Environmental Standards Act or Act 2 Program, community outreach continued with various communications and fact sheets.
-At present, community involvement consists of providing interested stakeholders and property owners impacted by the remediation efforts quarterly progress reports.
+Community involvement for the former DSCP evolved to its current form, which consists of providing interested stakeholders and property owners impacted by the remediation efforts quarterly progress reports.